 Let’s start with Vehicle Expenses

 If your employee used their own vehicle to just drive into the office in the morning, and then back home at the end of the day, would you cover the cost of their gas and vehicle maintenance?
 No. Driving to and from the main place of work, such as a store or office, is not something you would reimburse for.
+CRA also does not consider this business use if you're just driving into your own office.
 If your employee drove around in their own vehicle to sales appointments, they would expect some sort of compensation.
 Would you cover every single gas receipt they put in their car for the entire year, and 100% of all their maintenance bills?
 No. How would you feel if they drove 10 minutes to a meeting, and 10 minutes back from a meeting, and filled up their gas tank from empty along the way?
 Would you reimburse for the full tank of gas?
 No. In Canada, we generally use “Vehicle allowance” or a “per km rate” to reimburse employees for use of their personal car.
 Though, for business owners, currently in Canada, it is a bit more complex.

 For business owners, the way that the CRA allows vehicle expenses is by percentage.
 If you use your vehicle for business, you can claim the percentage of all your expenses that correlate with the percentage of time you use your vehicle for business.
 To do that, they expect you to keep a vehicle log so that the percentage can be calculated.
 They are trying to get as close to reality as possible.
 No more, no less.
 You can claim that percentage of ALL the vehicle expenses; maintenance, gas, plates, insurance, lease, Capital Cost Allowance (the vehicle losing value over time) or the interest on the loan.
-(Not the loan payments.
-Loan payments are not an expense, they are decreasing how much you owe.
+(Not the full loan payments.
+Paying down a loan is not an expense, it is decreasing how much you owe.
 It is the interest on the loan, that is an expense, and you can claim a percentage of that).

 If you have a work vehicle that you ONLY use for business, then the percentage you are claiming is 100%.
 If you use your vehicle half the time for business, and the other half the time for personal, then you can only claim 50% of your vehicle expenses.
 If you use your vehicle for both personal and business, you are required to keep a vehicle log, and to note your odometer at the beginning of every year.
 (There are apps that can help!)
 If you use your vehicle for 90% or more for business use, then keep a vehicle log for 3 months with the odometer reading from the beginning and the end of the three months, and you can use that as a baseline to show CRA if you are ever reviewed or audited.